vespakoen/dstore/README.md

 # Blueprints

-The blueprint describes your data format, so the projectors know what data they can expect and know how to serialize it.
+The blueprint describes your data format, so the stores know what data they can expect and know how to serialize it.
 A blueprint contains information like the table name, elasticsearch type, the columns and the validation options that should be used when data is stored.
 Let's look at an example how to create a blueprint for storing posts on my blog.
 For this, we use the [put blueprint](#put-blueprint) command, and use "myblog" as the project, and "article" as the type.